encode/django-rest-framework/docs/api-guide/filtering.md

 The default behavior of REST framework's generic list views is to return the entire queryset for a model manager.
 Often you will want your API to restrict the items that are returned by the queryset.

-The simplest way to filter the queryset of any view that subclasses `MultipleObjectAPIView` is to override the `.get_queryset()` method.
+The simplest way to filter the queryset of any view that subclasses `GenericAPIView` is to override the `.get_queryset()` method.

 Overriding this method allows you to customize the queryset returned by the view in a number of different ways.